Why You Should Never Gift A Toaster As A Wedding Gift

 If you're looking for wedding gift ideas, don't make these mistakes!
 The five biggest wedding gift faux pas that top the list of most unpopular or most unwanted wedding gifts include:

 Mundane kitchen gifts and random quirky gadgets top the list of wedding gifts that should be avoided.
-Serving platters, wine glasses, and knife sets seem to arrive en masse at every wedding – most of them probably re-gifted presents left over from the last family event.
-While one of each might make a beautiful wedding gift, unless the bride and groom have specifically listed kitchen gifts or appliances on their wedding gift registry, these clichéd gifts are generally never a good idea.
+Quirky crockery sets, gravy pourers, and knife sets seem to arrive en masse at every wedding – most of them probably re-gifted presents left over from the last family event.
+While one of each might make a beautiful gift idea for a housewarming or for a couple starting out, unless the bride and groom have specifically listed kitchen gifts or appliances on their wedding gift registry, these clichéd gifts are generally never a good idea.
 Likewise, electric apple corers and ice-cream machines sound fun until you have to find somewhere in the back of the cupboard to store them for ten years.

 Monogrammed His and Her Linen